The function being debugged may be the leaf node of a series of function calls.

 Although accepted, the argument -completenames is silently ignored.
 Octave always returns absolute filenames.

-The arguments n and -completenames can be both specified in any order.
+The arguments n and -completenames can both be specified and may appear in any order.

 The optional return argument stack is a struct array with the following fields: